 But how exactly do we define our potential?
 That question prompted a great deal of discussion.
 We finally decided that potential is ultimately an inside job.
 We can cheer and encourage those we love to use their gifts and achieve milestones, but we cannot define their enough.
 We can only decide for ourselves how we want to live–and what enough looks and feels like for us as individuals.
 We did acknowledge, though, that sometimes it’s frustrating or disappointing to see others not realizing what we see as their full potential.

 But what happens when we do happen to successfully reach those near-perfect milestones or goals?
 More often than not, we raise the bar higher.
 Once again, we push perfection just beyond our reach while we continue to pursue the next false peak.
 Each summit reveals another and the pursuit never ends.
 But we can find satisfaction by defining what our “enough” looks like to put an end to that game.

 Brené also described her discovery of the importance of play–that intentional process of letting go and tapping into the creative side of our brain is therapeutic and necessary to live wholeheartedly.

 - “I want to have more honest conversations.”

 - “I’ve learned how to say ‘it’s okay’ to my kids and that pain is okay.”

 - “I understand that it’s okay to be wrong sometimes.”

 - “I’ve learned to let go of anxiety and embrace fun.”

 What were your impressions of the book?
-Please share your thoughts…we’d love to learn from your perspective as well.
+What are your thoughts on imperfection?
+Please share your thoughts in the comments below or on the LivingUpp™ Facebook page…we’d love to hear your perspective as well.